aws-samples/cfn101-workshop/workshop/content/basics/templates/pseudo-parameters/_index.md

 {{% /expand %}}

-Make sure you test your solution and verify everything works as intended.
-You can verify by first [updating the stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) you created earlier using the updated template.
-If the stack update succeeds, check if the S3 bucket with the name ${yourprefix}-${AWS::AccountId}-${AWS::Region} is created.
-If so, this proves that pseudo parameters were used to construct the S3 bucket name and shows you’ve completed the challenge successfully.
+Test your solution, to verify it worked as you expected.
+First, [update the stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) you created earlier: choose to use the template whose content you updated.
+Wait until the stack update operation succeeds, and verify your S3 bucket uses the `YOUR_BUCKET_NAME_PREFIX-AWS_REGION_YOUR_ACCOUNT_ID` format.

 ### Clean up